nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 * When you receive a number, you set the "caught" variable.
 What does the "caught" variable mean?

-* You also change the "you" variable by the "receivedNumber".
+* You also change the "you" variable to the "receivedNumber".
 What does the "you" variable track?

 Now, let’s look at both Parts 2 and 3.